 In the short term, any differences between storage methods are likely minor.

-I keep mine sorted by Best Before date to be sure I use them up in the right order.
+Knowing that viability diminishes over time, I keep my seeds sorted by Best Before date to be sure I use them up in the right order.

 Harrington’s Rule—Storage Temperature Matters